Last Updated on by

 Is business insurance tax deductible?

 Per the IRS, the costs you incur to conduct business are deductible from your federal income taxes.
-Costs can include the premiums you pay for business insurance (the specific language says “ordinary and necessary cost of insurance”).
+These costs can include the premiums you pay for business insurance (the specific language says “ordinary and necessary cost of insurance”).
 Make sure to consult your accountant to be sure.

 Additional Resources On Business Insurance